The RNYC programme typically includes:

-Each month, October — June inclusive, talks on cruising or topics of general sailing interest are held on the club ship H.Y.
+Each month, October — June inclusive, talks on cruising or topics of general sailing interest are held on H.Y.
 Tyne.
 Non-member visitors are welcome to attend.

 Skippers often need crew, experienced or keen learners, to help them take part in the many events organised during the sailing season.
 It doesn't stop there as yachts are laid up for the winter and fitted out again each spring.
 There is always something to do.

 Our members are drawn from all ages and all walks of life, bound togther by the same passion for yachts, sailing and the sea.
 To find out more about the Club, get in touch or come down and meet us.